elizajing/ny_times_movie_review/README.md

 TODO
 ----
-- Implement modal to show more detailed info on each movie(when clicking on title) and add link to each movie title for movie under `In Theatres` and `Most Popular`
-- Add IMDB rating to each movie item
+- Add IMDB rating to each movie item and show the rating in visual symbols, e.g stars or in gauge symbol
 - Implement `News`
 - Make responsive
 - Handle errors, instead of the web browser throwing errors like can't iterate over undefined.